 Which is why many people choose to outsource their payroll, particularly when moving over to a managed service means there are far fewer errors.

 A more consistent and reliable payroll experience = a happier workforce + increased retention.

-In new research from YouGov, nearly half of SME respondents (49%) said the primary reason to outsource their payroll was to deliver better results.
+Research from YouGov shows that nearly half of SME respondents (49%) said the primary reason to outsource their payroll was to deliver better results.
 Other popular reasons cited by SMEs include ‘it’s more efficient’ (44%), ‘a lack of qualified/relevant staff in house’ (36%) and ‘it’s cheaper’ (32%).

 With payroll legislation constantly changing, many businesses find they deliver better results and increase accuracy and efficiency through outsourcing their payroll.

 But there are two sides to every story.
 We’ve listed the pros and cons of outsourcing your payroll below.